delta-rho/install-emr/emr-3.2.1/README.md

 - After you have created the user, click the "Download Credentials" button - this will give you a file, `credentials.csv`, with your user's key and secret key that will be used when we configure the AWS Command Line Interface
 - Click on "Groups" and click the "Create New Group" button
 - Call the group what you'd like, e.g. "tessera"
-- Attach the following two policies to the group: `AmazonDynamoDBFullAccess`, `AmazonElasticMapReduceFullAccess`
+- Attach the following two policies to the group: `AmazonDynamoDBFullAccess`, `AmazonElasticMapReduceFullAccess` (DynamoDB access only required if you are going to use EMRFS with the `-e` option)
 - Now click "Groups" and click on the entry of the group you just created
 - Click the "Add Users to Group" button and select your user